codeenigma/ce-dev/docs/Install.md

 #### mkcert

 Follow the instructions frow https://github.com/FiloSottile/mkcert#linux and make sure to have nss/certutil installed.
 Simplest is to use the precompiled binaries versions (last option on the list).
-On a successful install, running `mkcert install` should output something along the lines of:
+On a successful install, running `mkcert -install` should output something along the lines of:

 ```
 Using the local CA at "/home/XXX/.local/share/mkcert" ✨